2024 Solar Incentives Guide for Willistown, PA - Tax Credits & Rebates

 Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
 You may have heard of the Federal Solar Investment Tax Credit, or ITC.
 This is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

 The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost – for panels, labor, equipment and accessories – although that amount may range from 26-30%, depending on when your solar project was undertaken.
+The credit initially covered 30% of the total cost – for panels, labor, equipment and accessories – although that amount may range from 26-30%, depending on when your solar system was installed.
 There is no cap on the claim amount.

 Wondering how the ITC applies to your specific situation?
 Get in touch with your local Willistown solar panel installation expert to get more information.